Canada–Qatar relations: Diplomatic relations

 Canada and Qatar were involved in a dispute over Qatar's bid to relocate the International Civil Aviation Organization from Montreal to Doha in 2013.
 In May of that year, Qatar withdrew its bid, stating that it did so to "preserve the close and historic friendship" between the two countries.

 In August 2018, Canada was embroiled in a spat with Saudi Arabia over a tweet by Canadian Foreign Minister Chrystia Freeland who advocated for the release of detained human rights activists in Saudi Arabia, particularly Samar Badawi and Raif Badawi.
 In response, Saudi Arabia imposed punitive measures on Canada which involved freezing trade and investment relations and recalling its ambassador while concurrently expelling the Canadian ambassador in Riyadh.
 The secretary general of the Gulf Cooperation Council (GCC) Abdullatif bin Rashid Al Zayani announced his support for Saudi Arabia's actions, as did GCC member states Bahrain and the United Arab Emirates.
 However, Qatar, which is also a GCC member, distanced itself from the remarks made by Al Zayani and stated that his comments "do not reflect its opinion" while mentioning that it maintains cordial relations with Canada.

 Economic relations

 Qatar Airways operates 3 flights weekly to Montreal and 3 weekly flights to Toronto from Doha.

-Prominent Canadian companies such as Bombardier, Forrec, and SNC-Lavalin are participating in Qatar's growth and wide-scale projects.
+Prominent Canadian companies such as Bombardier Inc., Forrec, and AtkinsRéalis have participated in Qatar's growth and wide-scale projects.